sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

     !!! note
         The `ENV` instruction can be used to set any variable.

-    **Exercise**: Start an interactive bash session inside the new container.
+    **Exercise**: Rebuild the image and start an interactive bash session inside the new image.
 Is the path variable updated? (i.e. can we execute `search_biomart_datasets.R` from anywhere?)

     ??? done "Answer"
         After re-building we start an interactive session: